infinum/frontend-handbook/React/CSS-in-JS/Chakra.md

 </Text>
 ```

-In case we need to skip cretan breakpoint, `null` is passed at that position in the array to avoid generating unnecessary CSS.
+In case we need to skip a certain breakpoint, `null` is passed at that position in the array to avoid generating unnecessary CSS.

 Example: